AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 trees, or extreme predicted probabilities, to decrease the risk of overfitting.
-The algorithm runs multiple replications of the model and averages their predictive distributions to create an “ensemble,” a technique that has been shown to improve out-of-sample predictive performance (Dietterich, 2000; Zhou, 2021) as confirmed by the hyperparameter evaluation (Suppl.
+The algorithm runs multiple replications of the model and averages their predictive distributions creating an “ensemble”; this technique has been shown to improve out-of-sample predictive performance (Dietterich, 2000;
-Mat.
-S2).
-This approach reduces the uncertainty in the predictive distribution tails due to the randomness in the MCMC fit (Robert et al., 2004), generating a shift of probability mass towards the centre and stabilising the distributions (i.e., decreasing variance without impacting bias).
+Zhou, 2021), as we were able to confirm during the hyperparameter evaluation (Supplemental Material S2).
+Ensembling reduces the uncertainty in the predictive distribution tails related to the randomness in the MCMC fit (Robert et al., 2004), generating a shift of probability mass towards the distribution centre and stabilising it (i.e., decreasing variance without impacting bias).
 On the other hand, just imposing robust uninformative priors against extreme predictions would have decreased variance but also shifted the distribution towards a non-decision zone, increasing bias (Hansen & others, 2000).
-Since the number of model replications significantly impacts computation times, we decided to use ten replicas, the lower value after which performance stabilises.
+Since the number of model replications significantly impacts computation times, we decided to use ten replicas, the lower value after which showed performance stabilisation during the hyperparameter evaluation.
-We also evaluated whether bootstrapping between replications (Breiman, 1996) would improve performance, but, contrary to theory, it was demonstrated to be slightly detrimental (Suppl.
-Mat.
-S2) compared to same-data ensembling (Díez-Pastor et al., 2015).
+We also investigated whether bootstrapping between replications (Breiman, 1996) would improve performance, but, contrary to theory (Díez-Pastor et al., 2015), it was demonstrated to be slightly detrimental (Supplemental Material S2) compared to simple ensembling.

 A low rate of relevant matches (class imbalance) is typical in literature reviews (O’Mara-Eves et al., 2015; Sampson et al., 2011;
-Wallace et al., 2010), and such strong imbalance between positive and negative records can affect sensitivity (Chawla et al., 2004;
-Khoshgoftaar et al., 2010).
+Wallace, Trikalinos, et al., 2010), and such strong imbalance between positive and negative records can affect sensitivity (Chawla et al., 2004; Khoshgoftaar et al., 2010).
 To overcome the problem, we oversampled (Batista et al., 2004) the positive records ten times before model fitting.
 Our hyperparameter analysis showed that together with model ensembling, the oversampling